An attitude of gratitude is fundamental to a great life. And it makes all those self-care steps you take go so much further.

 Think about it – if you’re going through the motions and taking impeccable care of yourself, but fail to give thanks (or worse, complain about it all), it’s still going to feel empty.

 I learned this firsthand when I began making self-care a priority in my life.

 I carved out time in my days for myself.
-Took long luxurious baths (at least, they smelled amazing).
+Took long luxurious baths.
 I even got my nails done, which I never do (turns out there’s a reason – I just don’t like it).
 Yet, even with all of that self-care, I still found myself grumbling about things.

 About how I felt like I was the only one who ever did the dishes (with four kids and no dishwasher).
 How my kids were constantly interrupting me.
 How I would be happier if this or that was different.

 And then it dawned on me.
-Or rather, I started listening to that still small voice that asked me when was the last time I said, “thank you” for the many blessings in my life.
+Or rather, I started listening to that inner voice that asked me when was the last time I said, “thank you” for the many blessings in my life.

 Oh.
 Ouch.
 My attitude was anything but grateful.

 Thankfully, once I realized that gratitude was seriously lacking from my life, I began to make a point of saying thank you more often.

 Thank you for a spouse who is so thoughtful and encourages me to take care of myself.